Koryū meets Harem Comedy

 With all hubbub about how the manga bubble has apparently burst in Japan, I thought I would close the year by looking at two manga that combine two of Japan's more stereotypically retrograde aspects of Japanese fandom: A fantasy-fueled obsession with the country's classical military traditions (koryū bujutsu); and a more recent pandering to the fan notion that even the most pathetic males are truly special, and can even cause several formidable females to fight over him.
 We're a long way off from when Ittō Ogami walked the meifumadō during his quest for vengeance.

-In Hosana Takana's story Ninja Girls, an orphan boy named Raizō wanders the battle scarred landscape of the Sengoku Period eking out a living.
-This is made more difficult by the fact that he is shunned by everyone else because he has a short horn growing out of his forehead.
-But as it turns out, his disfigurement is actually a good sign.
+In Hosana Takana's story Ninja Girls, an orphan boy named Raizō wanders the battle scarred landscape of the Sengoku Period trying to eke out a living.
+This is made more difficult by the fact that he's shunned by everyone because he has a short horn growing out of his forehead.
+As it turns out, his disfigurement is actually a fortuitous sign.
 One by one, a trio of kunoichi find him and explain that his horn proves that he is the last surviving member of a once powerful feudal clan.
-As the clan's servants, they swear to protect Raizō and help him rebuild the clan.
+Being faithful servants, they swear to protect Raizō and help him rebuild the clan.
 But more than that, they're all very attracted to his kind and gentle nature.
 The manga's requisite first girl Kagari is the shy and retiring type that no one expects to be a competent warrior.
 And indeed when they first meet, Raizō saves her from almost drowning in a shallow pool.
-She possess a kind of ninja superpower that dramatically increases her strength and resilience to physical harm.
+She possess a kind of ninja superpower that dramatically increases her strength and resilience to physical injury.
 But Kagari has so little control over it that she claims it only works "when the man I want to kiss watches me".
 Obviously she means Raizō.
-So that's what passes for female empowerment in shonen manga these days.
+That's what passes for female empowerment in shonen manga these days.

 The setup owes a lot to the Tenchi Muyo franchise: The hero is a nonentity who discovers his aristocratic heritage while acquiring a squabbling unwanted harem.
 While there is a threat lurking in the background that pushes the plot forward, most of the volume centers on the domestic farce of the hero trying to broker peace between his servants/wannabe lovers.
 Despite the addition of one flamboyant cross-dresser, the characters designs aren't as oddball as Tenchi's.
 The humor just leans slightly more towards the sweet and sentimental than the wacky and violent.

 However with Samurai Harem, there's a lot more tsuntsun directed against Yoichi by the Ikarugas; with the deredere emerging as they gradually learn to trust him.
 The manga pokes fun at his old-fashioned formal behavior, his manly code of chivalry, and dedication to an antique artform.
-He may not be a bumbling otaku, but the end result is that he's just as clueless as his modern-day counterpart.
-Naturally, that also means he's unprepared to deal with his new environment and the city slicker siblings.
+He may not be a bumbling otaku, but the end result is that this yokel just as clueless and totally unprepared to deal with his new environment.
 Both manga use traditional domestic role playing as a comedic resource: At one point both male leads fall sick and the women fall over each other trying to nurse him back to health.
 Minamoto's visuals push the T&A element to much greater extremes: The Ikaruga siblings range from elementary to high school age; and Yoichi first meets each of either while they're barely clothed; or he somehow accidentally gropes them.
 Actually Minamoto often doesn't even bother to use him as an excuse to draw many between the leg shots.
 The female physiques possess unrealistic proportions; and their clothing clings to them in a manner similar to American superhero comics.

 While the battles in Ninja Girls are mostly earnest affairs, the lack of any serious threats in Samurai Harem means that the fights have a more comedic shonen quality.
 Yoichi's would-be rival is a stereotypical school bully/delinquent whose fearsome reputation has the unfortunate side effect of scaring away the girls he likes.
 Their confrontations could be described as a misunderstanding between two equally clueless individuals who embody two different forms of machismo: straight-laced honor vs. teenage rebellion.